Vertebroplasty & Kyphoplasty

 Vertebroplasty and kyphoplasty are minimally invasive procedures for the treatment of painful vertebral compression fractures (VCF), which are fractures involving the vertebral bodies that make up the spinal column.

 When a vertebral body fractures, the usual rectangular shape of the bone becomes compressed, causing pain.
 These compression fractures may involve the collapse of one or more vertebrae in the spine and are a common result of osteoporosis.
-Osteoporosis is a disease that results in a loss of normal bone density, mass and strength, leading to a condition in which bones are increasingly porous, and vulnerable to breaking easily.
+Osteoporosis is a disease that results in a loss of normal bone density, mass and strength, leading to a condition in which bones become increasingly porous, and vulnerable to breaking easily.
 Vertebrae may also become weakened by cancer.

 What are some common uses of the procedures?